michisco/starter-hugo-academic/content/event/supercharge-your-web-app-with-machine-learning-and-mediapipe/index.md

 title: Supercharge your web app with machine learning and MediaPipe
 abstract: As a web developer, you already know that machine learning can greatly enhance your web applications.
-But maybe you haven't added those amazing features you've been wanting as you don't have time to learn the deep learning concepts required to make a good ML solution.
+But maybe you haven't added those amazing features you've been wanting as you don't have time to learn deep learning concepts required to make a good ML solution.
 Fortunately, you now have MediaPipe which can create custom cross-platform ML solutions for common tasks without ML expertise.
 Learn how to create custom solutions and leave with exciting ideas to supercharge your web app.
 location: Google I/O 2023
-summary: Partecipating in the workshop at Google I/O 2023
+summary: Participating in the workshop at Google I/O 2023
 date: 2023-05-10T22:05:49.441Z
 date_end: 2023-05-10T22:45:00.000Z
 all_day: false